atul-github/linkedin-posts/README.md

 Cannot prepopulate the 'closeness' rank.

 ## Training Model
 * Create a dataset of LinkedIn posts and rank them based on "closeness".
 * Train a model using the data (fine-tune with RoBERTa or use a Transformer-based model or simple TF-IDF Logistic Regression).
 * Supply text from posts to get a 'closeness' rank, which classifies the relationship between two people (e.g., Poster and Commenter).
 * I attempted this with a simple title model to rank titles.
+* When I attemped with posts, results were not very good. **I need to learn** on how to train models.

 **Pros** :
 Can train model large dataset